Student Carers

 5. Verification of student carer status

-Verification will be undertaken by the Student Experience & Support Team, who will cross-reference information provided through UCAS and Online Registration.
-Each student who has declared their status will need to verify their status and eligibility for the Bursary.
+Verification will be undertaken by the Campus and Student Life Team, who will cross-reference information provided through UCAS and Online Registration.
+Each student who has declared their status will need to verify their status and eligibility for the Bursary to gain support.

-Students who have no current Carer Support Plan in place will be asked to provide evidence to Student Experience & Support Team.
-In line with recommendations from Carers Trust, the evidence must be dated within the 12 months of the start of the academic year and may take the form of any of the following:
+Students who have no current Carer Support Plan in place and have not previously registered with the team in a previous academic year will be asked to provide evidence to the Campus and Student Life Team.
+In line with recommendations from Carers Trust, the evidence must be dated within 12 months of the start of the academic year and may take the form of any of the following:

 • A doctor’s or consultant’s letter confirming the responsibility of caring for a close friend, relative or neighbour and any perceived impact on the student